-In a time of growing backlash and burnout, Kindred: an emergent BIPOC affinity space is a monthly, virtual drop-in space for BIPOC leaders in VCET’s partner organizations or who are alumni of the Virginia Progressive Leadership Program to come together to rest, reflect, build relationships, and strengthen their leadership in community.
+In a time of growing backlash and burnout, Kindred: an emergent BIPOC affinity space is a monthly, virtual community space for BIPOC leaders in VCET’s partner organizations or who are alumni of the Virginia Progressive Leadership Program to come together to rest, reflect, build relationships, and strengthen their leadership in community.

 We’re guided by these principles